Faisal-Shahrani/COVID-19-Detection-using-chest-X-RAY-images/README.md

 ###          <h3 align="center">6.Conclusion and Future Direction</h3>

-We achieved the classification accuracy as approximately 98%.
-This experiment has been performed on small dataset.
-However, larger dataset is required to train the network more efficiently.
-We recommend to introduce more image classes related to x-ray images.
-Further work can be done by training the network with variants of COVID-19 virus.
+We achieved the classification accuracy of approximately 98%.
+This experiment has been performed on a small dataset.
+However, a larger dataset is required to train the network more efficiently.
+We recommend introducing more image classes related to X-ray images.
+Further work can be done by training the network with variants of the COVID-19 virus.